 Stephen Case teaches physics and astronomy at Olivet Nazarene University in Bourbonnais, Illinois.
 He is also the director of the Strickler Planetarium on campus, where he coordinates astronomy outreach for area schools and the general public.
 His monthly Skywatch column appears in the Kankakee Daily Journal, and his weekly radio segments on the night sky are distributed by Shine.FM to stations throughout the region.
 He is particularly interested in connecting people with the night sky as part of a shared and dynamic cultural heritage.
 In astronomy education, he focuses on questions of how our knowledge of the night sky has been developed over time.
 Stephen holds a Ph.D. in the history and philosophy of science from the University of Notre Dame and writes extensively on the history of astronomy.
 His first book, Making Stars Physical: the Astronomy of Sir John Herschel, is forthcoming this spring from University of Pittsburgh Press.
 His research has also appeared in Mercury, Annals of Science, and Historical Studies in the Natural Sciences.
 In particular, his work focuses on Victorian astronomers and their instruments and the early history of astrophysics.
 He is one of the organizers of the Biennial History of Astronomy Workshop held every other summer at the University Of Notre Dame, which draws scholars from around the world.
 His favorite observational targets include double stars, and he is eager to see the sights of the southern sky for the first time.

-Yasmín Catricheo is currently a secondary teacher of physics at the Concepción school in the city of Chillan, Chile.
+Yasmín Catricheo is currently working at the Office of Education and Public Engagement at Associated Universities Inc. She is a physics educator from Chile.
 Of Mapuche origin, she is passionate about the teaching of science and more recently has focused in the area of astronomy.
-In her professional training program she has participated in courses taught by astronomy faculty at the University of Concepción, and has earned a Master’s degree in Education from the University of Bío-Bío.
-In addition to teaching physics, Yasmín conducts an astronomy workshop called “Exploring the Universe” which focuses on students fascinated by the wonders of our universe.
+In her professional training program, she has participated in courses taught by astronomy faculty at the University of Concepción, and has earned a Master’s degree in Education from the University of Bío-Bío.
 Yasmín is also a member of the indigenous group “Mapu Trafun”, and she works closely with the Mapuche community to recover the culture and communicate the message of the Mapuche Worldview.
-Her passion for astronomy goes back to her childhood.
-She is the oldest of three sisters, who, as little girls, called themselves the “Three Marys.”
-Yasmín is very happy to be part of the ACEAP program because it is a great opportunity and responsibility.
-In addition to representing the teaching community in Chile, she also represents her Mapuche people, who, since their existence, have studied the universe.
-In her free time, Yasmín enjoys reading and playing soccer with her son Lucas.
+In 2018 was selected to enjoy the Astronomy in Chile Educator Ambassador Program (ACEAP) founded by FSF.

 John L. Goar